maxlambrecht/rust-spiffe/spiffe-rustls/README.md

 * **Default:** `ring`
 * **Optional:** `aws-lc-rs`

 Exactly **one** provider must be enabled.
-Enabling both results in a compile-time error.
+Enabling more than one results in a compile-time error.

-To enable `aws-lc-rs`:
+Example (AWS-LC):

 ```bash
 cargo add spiffe-rustls --no-default-features --features aws-lc-rs
 ```

----

-## Crypto providers

-* **`ring`**
-  Follows `rustls` defaults and is recommended for general use.

-* **`aws-lc-rs`**
-  Targets environments that require AWS-LC–based cryptography (for example, FIPS-aligned systems).

-Provider selection affects only cryptographic primitives; **SPIFFE semantics and API behavior are identical** across providers.
+Provider choice affects only cryptographic primitives; **SPIFFE semantics and API behavior are identical** across providers.
-`spiffe-rustls` is crypto-provider agnostic and delegates all cryptographic primitives to the selected `rustls` crypto provider.

 ---